Neurodegeneration with brain iron accumulation (NBIA)

 Exams and Tests

 Genetic tests can look for the defective gene that causes the disease.
-However, this test is not yet widely available.
-It is only found at certain research laboratories.
+However, these tests aren't widely available.

 NBIA gets worse and damages the nerves over time.
 It leads to a lack of movement, and often death by early adulthood.